-(1C) -
+(1C)

-- (a) Where the Director-General fails to intimate the determination within the time period specified in subsection (1B) to the importer or exporter as the case may be; or - (b) Any person who is aggrieved by such determination, may, within thirty days from the expiration of the time period specified in subsection (1B) or from the date of receipt of such determination as the case may be, appeal to the Tax Appeals Commission established under the provisions of the Tax Appeals Commission Act, No. 23 of 2011.
+(a) Where the Director-General fails to intimate the determination within the time period specified in subsection (1B) to the importer or exporter as the case may be; or may, within thirty days from the expiration of the time period specified in subsection (1B) or from the date of receipt of such determination as the case may be, appeal to the Tax Appeals Commission established under the provisions of the Tax Appeals Commission Act, No. 23 of 2011.